esferatec/ec-luart-geometrymanager/docs/bottomlayout/README.md

 Parameter | Type | Description
 ---|---|---
 child | widget | Sets the child widget. alignment | number | Sets the vertical alignment of the child widget when it is placed within the layout.
 The alignment can be defined using the ALIGNMENT constant.
-The default alignment ist top.
+The default alignment ist bottom.

 ## Constant - ALIGNMENT